 Where I'd most like to live: I’m right here at home in Raleigh!

 The natural talent I'd like to be gifted with: It sure would be nice to be able to carry a tune.
-But I’ll settle for embarrassing my daughters in belting out songs around the house.
+But I’ll settle for embarrassing my wife, Blair, and daughters, Grace, Eleanor and Leighton in belting out songs around the house.

 My heroes in real life: Corny as it may sound, my parents.